solvingj/envx/README.md

 # envx

-A native-executable, cross-platform, cross-language command-line utility for managing environment variables during development workflows in a robust way.
+`envx` aims to provide a native, cross-platform, cross-language command-line utility for managing environment variables during development workflows in a robust way.
 It was inspired by the "Profiles" feature of the Conan Package Manager for C and C++.
 It is also somewhat inspired by a common convention shared by Python, Docker, and others which is supporting `-e env_var` and `-e env_var=value` as command-line arguments.
 It also aims to enable users to make use of the existing `.env` file format which is becoming somewhat in some ecosystems.

 # Build Instructions

 ## Windows: